nickb94/just-chat/README.md

-_As React is ever evolving few warnings could pop up, dont worry, commits are on the way._
+_As React is ever evolving few warnings could pop up, commits are on the way._

 Enjoy Just Chat.